Property Management Blog

 Are there specific rules in Arizona on how a landlord should store their tenants’ security deposit?

 Some states give a landlord specific rules on how they must store their tenants’ security deposits.
 But this isn’t the case in Arizona.
-You don’t have to store a security deposits in any particular way.
+You don’t have to store security deposits in any particular way.

 Does a landlord have to notify their tenant upon receipt of their security deposit?

 Yes.
-Arizona tenants are permitted the right to be present during the move out inspection.
+Arizona tenants are permitted the right to be present during the move-out inspection.
 The only thing the tenant is required to do is notify the landlord of their desire to be present during the move-out inspection.

+It is always smart to state all expectations for the move-out inspection in the lease agreement.
 However, as a landlord, you may waive this right if you’re evicting the tenant or you fear for your safety.

 Why may a landlord deduct part or all of a tenant’s deposit?